-- 5.4.4 The DCO/Chaperone may at their discretion consider any reasonable third party request or any request by the Rider for permission to delay reporting to the Doping Control Station temporarily after arrival.
+- The DCO/Chaperone may at their discretion consider any reasonable third party request or any request by the Rider for permission to delay reporting to the Doping Control Station following acknowledgment and acceptance of notification, and/or to leave the Doping Control Station temporarily after arrival.
 The DCO/Chaperone may grant such permission if the Rider can be continuously chaperoned and kept under continuous observation during the delay.
 Delayed reporting to or temporary departure from the Doping Control Station may be permitted for the following activities:

 - a) For In-Competition Testing:

 - (i) Participation in a presentation ceremony;

 - (ii) Fulfilment of media commitments;

 - (iii) Competing in further Competitions;

 - (iv) Performing a warm down;

 - (v) Obtaining necessary medical treatment;

 - (vi) Locating a representative and/or interpreter;

 - (vii) Obtaining photo identification; or

-- (viii) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the Testing Authority.
+- (viii) Any other reasonable circumstances, as determined by the DCO, taking into

-- b) For Out-of-Competition Testing:

-- (i) Locating a representative;

-- (ii) Completing a training session;

-- (iii) Receiving necessary medical treatment;

-- (iv) Obtaining photo identification; or

-- (v) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the Testing Authority.
+account any instructions of the Testing Authority.

-- 5.4.5 A DCO/Chaperone shall reject a request for delay from a Rider if it will not be possible for the Rider to be continuously observed during such delay.

-- 5.4.6 The DCO/Chaperone or other authorized Sample Collection Personnel shall document any reasons for delay in reporting to the Doping Control Station that may require further investigation by the Testing Authority.

-- 5.4.7 If the Rider delays reporting to the Doping Control Station other than in accordance with Article 5.4.4 and/or any failure of the Rider to remain under constant observation during chaperoning but the Rider arrives at the Doping Control Station prior to the DCO's departure from the sample collection location, the DCO shall report a possible Failure to Comply.
+- b) For Out-of-Competition Testing: - (i) Locating a representative; - (ii) Completing a training session; - (iii) Receiving necessary medical treatment; - (iv) Obtaining photo identification; or - (v) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the Testing Authority. - 5.5.35.4.5 A DCO/Chaperone shall reject a request for delay from a Rider if it will not be possible for the Rider to be continuously observed during such delay. - 5.5.45.4.6 The DCO/Chaperone or other authorized Sample Collection Personnel shall document any reasons for delay in reporting to the Doping Control Station and/or reasons for leaving the Doping Control Station that may require further investigation by the Testing Authority. - 5.5.5.4.7 If the Rider delays reporting to the Doping Control Station other than in accordance with Article 5.4.45.2 and/or any failure of the Rider to remain under constant observation during chaperoning but the Rider arrives at the Doping Control Station prior to the DCO's departure from the sample collection location, the DCO shall report a possible Failure to Comply.
 If at all possible, the DCO shall proceed with collecting a Sample from the Rider.
-The Testing Authority shall investigate a possible Failure to Comply in accordance with Annex A Review of a Possible Failure to Comply in the UCI Results Management Regulations. - 5.4.8 If Sample Collection Personnel observe any other matter with potential to compromise the collection of the Sample, the circumstances shall be reported to and documented by the DCO.
+The Testing Authority shall investigate a possible Failure to Comply in accordance with Annex A Review of a Possible Failure to Comply in the UCI Results Management Regulations. - 5.5.65.4.8 If Sample Collection Personnel observe any other matter with potential to compromise the collection of the Sample, the circumstances shall be reported to and documented by the DCO.
 If deemed appropriate by the DCO, the DCO shall consider if it is appropriate to collect an additional Sample from the Rider.
 The Testing Authority shall investigate a possible Failure to Comply in accordance with Annex A Review of a Possible Failure to Comply in the UCI Results Management Regulations.

-[Comment to Article 5.4.6, 5.4.7 and 5.4.8: Where applicable, the DCO shall offer the Rider the opportunity to provide comments and explanation on the relevant matter.]
+[Comment to Article $5.\underline{45.64}$, $5.\underline{45.75}$ and $5.\underline{45.86}$: Where applicable, the DCO shall offer the Rider the opportunity to provide comments and explanation on the relevant matter.]